Sometimes important, well-conceived ideas do not at first succeed. But if they truly inspire, sooner or later the vision will be fulfilled.

 No, 500 years later a United Airlines pilot and art collector Charles C. Dent read about Leonardo’s vision in the September 1977 edition of National Geographic.
 He founded a non-profit to bring da Vinci’s vision to reality for his hometown of Allentown, PA.
 He died before the vision could be realized.
 His nephew took over the foundation and hired an experienced animal sculptor, Nina Akuma, to explore da Vinci’s drawings to create a fully realized instantiation.
 Two full size casts were made, one placed in Milan, Italy and the second commissioned by Frederik Meijer. (additional details)

-It was this second horse I saw two weeks ago on a visit to the Frederik Meijer Gardens and Sculpture Park in Grand Rapids, MI.
+It was this second horse I saw on a visit to the Frederik Meijer Gardens and Sculpture Park in Grand Rapids, MI.

-Although based on two decades of Leonardo’s artistic work, it is today named the American Horse.
+Although based on decades of Leonardo’s artistic work, it is today named the American Horse.
 The sight is truly majestic with the entire bronze weight supported by only the two opposite hooves.
-Its monumental standing is emphasized by the grass and tree sheltered green amphitheater which it alone inhabits.
+Its monumental standing is accentuated by the grass and tree sheltered green amphitheater which it alone inhabits.

 The Promise of a Vision

 Today the credit union vision is just over a century old.
-There have been almost 50,000 state and federal charters issued, of which 5,440 are still active.
+There have been almost 50,000 state and federal charters issued, of which 4,950 are still active.
 The challenge as in the artistic effort to recreate Leonardo’s horse, is what is core to the vision today?
-What is timeless in cooperative design that endures as it evolves in subsequent environments?
+What is timeless in cooperative design as it evolves in subsequent environments?

-And is the design more than a single expression or does it require a “system” (as in Leonardo’s implementation plan) to support individual credit unions?
+And is the design more than a single expression or does it require a “system” (as in Leonardo’s workshop) to support individual credit unions?

-Leonardo’s commissioned vision inspired long after its creator and sponsor left the scene.
+The commission that inspired Leonardo’s vision lasted long after its creator and sponsor left the scene.
 However the vision was so well conceived, that new artistic pioneers were motivated to fulfill the work, albeit in a contemporary context.

-This example suggests parallels with the vision of cooperative design.
-It is well conceived by founders, but requires contemporary creators to ensure its relevance and sustainability for ongoing generations.
+There is I believe a parallel with cooperative design.
+It is well conceived by founders, but requires contemporary architects to ensure its relevance and sustainability for future generations.